 Jigsaw work in partnership with the schools in Central Bedfordshire in a number of different ways.
-Social skills groups are offered to all children, regardless of whether they be the brightest, most socialable amongst their peers or those who find interaction difficult.
-Interventions take place in your child's school with a member of the existing school staff as well as a member of the Jigsaw team.
-This work is done in partnership with the school and forms part of the existing broad and balanced curriculum there in.
+Social skills groups are offered to all children, Interventions take place in your child's school with a member of the existing school staff as well as a member of the Jigsaw team.
+This work is done in partnership with the school and forms part of the existing broad and balanced curriculum on offer.

-Good social skills are critical to successful functioning in life.
+Good social skills are a key life competence.
 These skills enable us to know what to say, how to make good choices, and how to behave in diverse situations.
 The extent to which children and adolescents possess good social skills can influence their academic performance, behaviour, social and family relationships, and involvement in extracurricular activities.
 Social skills are also linked to the quality of the school environment and school safety.

 Jigsaw social skills groups:

-Focus on facilitating the desirable behavior as well as eliminating the undesirable behavior.
+Focus on facilitating the desirable behaviour as well as eliminating more undesirable behaviours.

-Emphasize the learning, performance, generalization, and maintenance of appropriate behaviors through modeling, coaching, and role-playing.
+Emphasize the learning, performance, generalization, and maintenance of appropriate behaviours through modelling, coaching, and role-playing.
 It is also crucial to provide students with immediate performance feedback.

-Employ primarily positive strategies and add punitive strategies only if the positive approach is unsuccessful and the behavior is of a serious and/or dangerous nature.
+Employ primarily positive strategies and add punitive strategies only if the the behaviour is of a serious and/or dangerous nature.

 Provide training and practice opportunities in a wide range of settings with different groups and individuals in order to encourage students to generalize new skills to multiple, real life situations.

-Draw on assessment strategies, including functional assessments of behavior, to identify those children in need of more intensive interventions as well as target skills for instruction.
+Draw on assessment strategies, including functional assessments of behaviour, to identify those children in need of more intensive interventions as well as target skills for instruction.

-Look to enhance social skills by increasing the frequency of an appropriate behavior in a particular situation.
+Look to enhance social skills by increasing the frequency of an appropriate behaviour in a particular situation.
 This should take place in "normal" environments to address the naturally occurring causes and consequences.